 The Neumann has two possible means of propulsion.
 The most powerful thrust comes from the Bussard ramjet, using an electromagnetic scoop to gather hydrogen as fuel for its fusion rocket.
 The secondary means tunes the electromagnetic scoop for use as a magnetic sail.
 The fusion rocket is designed to be used for interstellar travel, while the sail is for interplanetary maneuvering.

-In order to weather the decades or centuries of interstellar travel, the Neumann is designed to incorporate redundancies as well as self-repair and self-maintenance systems wherever possible.
+In order to weather the decades or centuries of interstellar travel, the Neumann is designed to incorporate redundancies, self-repair, and self-maintenance systems wherever possible.
 There are two backups to almost every system, multiple redundant repair swarm hives and as much is made of self-repairing smart materials as possible.
-Radiation sensitive objects, such as the cyberbrain, are placed near the core of the morph, well shielded and also multiply redundant.
+Radiation sensitive objects, such as the cyberbrain, are placed near the core of the morph, where they are well shielded, and are also multiply redundant.

 The ultimate goal of the Neumann is to act as a von Neumann machine, replicating itself at each destination so as to explore en mass with minimal impact from individual failures.
 To this end, a Neumann carries massive stores of fabrication blueprints, protean and engineering swarms, sol archives and potentially, cortical stacks.
 Upon reaching a new world, the Neumann can replicate itself, seed the world with automated probes, or even begin a new outpost of transhumanity.